The Many Crimes of the 'Sick Ripper,' the Worst Alleged Serial Killer in Connecticut History

 Something kept calling Chief James Wardwell back to the woods.

-In August 2007, a hunter found what appeared to be a human skull discarded in the dense, swampy foliage behind a nondescript shopping plaza in New Britain, Connecticut.
+In 2007, a hunter found what appeared to be a human skull discarded in the dense, swampy foliage behind a nondescript shopping plaza in New Britain, Connecticut.
 The discovery, in a post-industrial city with a large immigrant population, led local police to partial remains belonging to three missing people.
-“I kept on going back, bringing back our investigators to search again and again,” recalls Wardwell, who at the time was running the detective bureau for the New Britain Police Department.
+“I kept on going back, bringing back our investigators to search again and again,” recalls Wardwell, who at the time was running the New Britain Police Department’s detective bureau.
 “We were never satisfied that all the remains were found.”

 Videos by VICE